 For more information, see Rewrite HTTP headers and URL.

 Application Gateway Standard_v2 can be configured for autoscaling or fixed size deployments.
-This SKU doesn't offer different instance sizes.
-For more information on v2 performance and pricing, see Autoscaling v2 SKU.
+The v2 SKU doesn't offer different instance sizes.
+For more information on v2 performance and pricing, see Autoscaling V2 and Understanding pricing.

 For a complete list of application gateway limits, see Application Gateway service limits.

 The following table shows an average performance throughput for each application gateway v1 instance with SSL offload enabled: